 Elevation gain – N/A

-After two days of hiking where we were tested with steep, high-elevation climbs (and an impromptu blizzard), today’s hike was especially relaxed.
+After two days of hiking where we were tested with steep, high-elevation climbs (and an impromptu blizzard), today’s hike seemed especially relaxed.
 We followed the picturesque Pampachuana River along primarily flat terrain through the narrow, grassy valley of Sisaypampa.
-The path gradually became more shaded by dry, scrubby brush and small trees before entering the wider valley of Pampacahua.
+The path gradually became shaded by dry, scrubby brush and small trees before entering the wider valley of Pampacahua.
 In the distance we spotted the peak of Nevado Veronica peeking out above the valley.
 Along the trail, Frank paused and plucked a handful of fragrant herbs from the bushes.
-He said that the small leaves were called muña, or Andean mint, and that the locals use the plant in traditional foods and tea (supposedly its medicinal properties include easing digestion).
+He said that the small leaves were called muña, or Andean mint.
+The locals use the plant in traditional foods as well as for tea.
+Supposedly its medicinal properties include easing digestion.
 Frank said we would use the leaves for some fresh muña tea this evening.

 We continued through the pampa, and crossed a small footbridge over an Inca canal that is still utilized by the small, adjacent farming settlement of Pampachuana.
 Descending down through the end of the valley, we eventually reached Paucarcancha (Incaraqay), our first set of Inca ruins.
 The site contained a series of terraces and retaining walls, as well as what appeared to be the walls of a few small rooms.
-The location was very scenic; situated near the junction of the Pampachuana and Cusichaca Rivers, the ruins overlooked layers of sharp crests, with their sheer slopes plunging to the fertile valley below.
+The location was especially scenic.
+Situated near the junction of the Pampachuana and Cusichaca Rivers, the ruins overlooked layers of sharp peaks, their sheer slopes plunging to the fertile valley below.

 After some more easy hiking in the afternoon, we reached our campsite at Huayllabamba.
-At this point, the secluded Salkantay route joined with the traditional Inca trail.
+It was here that the secluded Salkantay route joined with the traditional Inca Trail.
 It was immediately obvious that this was the more-traveled route.
-We no longer had a campsite to ourselves but rather were suddenly surrounded by several other groups of hikers, also en route to Machu Picchu.
-While we still enjoyed the latter portion of our trek immensely, we were now even more appreciative for our first three days of total solitude.
+We no longer had every campsite to ourselves.
+Rather, we were suddenly surrounded by several other groups of hikers, also en route to Machu Picchu.
+While we still enjoyed the latter portion of our trek immensely, we were now even more grateful for our first few days of total solitude.

 Starting point – Huayllabamba (9,843’)